By Rose Ross, @Rose_at_O

 Q. How many interviews do you do per week?

-Q. Who else is worth listening to on IT issues?
+Q. Who is worth listening to (about storage)?

 Q. What’s your favourite blog?

 I don’t read any one blog regularly, but find that I read a variety of blogs depending on the subject of interest at the time.

 Q. What is your favourite piece of technology?